tomohung/tomohung.github.io.octopress/source/_posts/2015-05-06-reflection-to-tealeaf-course3-week7-1.markdown

 end
 ```

-vcr will record the reponse in `spec/cassettes`, when next time it find that test emit the same request again, it will not send the request outside to the server, instead of replaying saved response.
+vcr will record the reponse in `spec/cassettes`, when next time it find that test emit the same request again, it will not send the request outside to the server, but replaying saved response.

 Here is vcr setting: